ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 ```

 ## DeathLink
 DeathLink support is included in the library.
 You may enable it by using the `CreateDeathLinkServiceAndEnable` in the `DeathLinkProvider` class.
 This method is also an extension method so you may enable it more easily.
-DeathLink should be enabled before the socket connection is opened.

 ```csharp
 var session = ArchipelagoSessionFactory.CreateSession("localhost", 38281);